 In the first instance, it is understood this could involve more than a dozen of the UK's biggest communications companies including BT, Virgin and Sky.

-The strategy attempts to get around the existing problem of many popular internet services, such as Facebook and Twitter, being hosted abroad.'No time'
+The strategy attempts to get around the existing problem of many popular internet services, such as Facebook and Twitter, being hosted abroad.

 Officials have stressed that rules about how police access the information would not change.